 - Once you have submitted your abstract, you will receive an automatic email confirmation.
 If you do not receive an email, please email the Conference Secretariat (email@example.com).

-- All abstracts will be reviewed, scored and accepted or rejected by the Scientific Committee.
-The Committee reserves the right to determine whether an abstract submission is accepted as an oral presentation or poster.
+- All late-breaking abstracts will be reviewed, scored and accepted or rejected by the Scientific Committee.
+Late-breaking abstracts will only be considered for oral presentation.
 The decision of the Committee is final.

-- If an abstract is accepted for presentation, the presenting author must attend the Conference to present the abstract.
-The presenting author will be required to register for the Conference by February 24, 2019 in order to have the abstract acceptance confirmed.
+- If a late-breaking abstract is accepted for presentation, the presenting author must attend the Conference to present the abstract.
+The presenting author will be required to register for the Conference by May 8, 2019 in order to have the abstract acceptance confirmed.
 If a presenting author is not registered by that date, the Scientific Committee will remove the abstract from the program.

 - Abstract presenters will be required to fund in full their own attendance at the conference (including conference registration and travel expenses) and should not accept to present an abstract if this is not possible.
-Some scholarship funding is available for early stage investigators.
-More information is available on the scholarships page.
+Scholarship funding will not be available for late-breaking abstracts.

-- Abstracts will be made available through the ICSN 2019 conference website.
+- Accepted abstracts will be made available through the ICSN 2019 conference website.

 Abstract preparation guidelines

 - Abstracts should be submitted under a designated research theme (see below).